vsingh-08/JAVA-PROGRAMMING/README.md

 Program 6- Pay roll test system
 This code also collects data about the employess the working of the code is different, it follows an easy to update meachanism, which means we can add code to the existing code for better performance.
 It uses the concept of overriding and polymorphism.

+Lab4

+Program 7 - Professional Robber Class
+This program models a robber solving various configurations of the House Robber Problem (row, circular, square, and multi-type buildings) using dynamic programming.
+It demonstrates abstraction, polymorphism, and efficient problem-solving techniques in an interactive way.

+Lab5

+Program 8 - Bank Details
+This Java program models multiple banks (BankA, BankB, BankC) using a common interface to display their balance and interest rates.
+It demonstrates encapsulation, polymorphism, and user interaction for data handling.

+Program 9 -   Water Consernvation
+This code calculates the total water trapped between blocks during a rainy season.
+It demonstrates abstraction, polymorphism, and efficient problem-solving techniques for water conservation scenarios.